QuantiusBenignus/voluble/README.md

 - Configuration files (speechd.conf) are located in /etc/speech-dispatcher/ for system-wide settings and ~/.config/speech-dispatcher/ for per-user preferences.
 - The `spd-conf` tool allows one to modify configuration options interactively or create per-user speech dispatcher configuration.
-- Integration with synthesizers (TTS engines)  is done via module configuration, but unfortunatelly, the supplied preconfigured modules sound unnatural, robotic and not quite intelligible.
+- Integration with synthesizers (TTS engines)  is done via module configuration, but unfortunately, the supplied preconfigured modules sound unnatural, robotic and not quite intelligible.
 - It is possible, with some work, to configure Piper as a TTS module for Speech Dispatcher.
 	1. First create a generic local (per user) speech-dispatcher setup with the `spd-conf` tool, using `sd_generic` as the default module.
  	2. Then register Piper as a valid TTS module by editing the just-created `~/.config/speech-dispatcher/speechd.conf`.
 Most stuff can be left as is (all is well commented).
 An excerpt of the relevant parameters in my case shown here: